bewantbe/point-neuron-network-simulator/README.md

 The accuracy is achieved by breaking the simulation time steps (dt) according to the (e.g. spike) event timings.
 So that the dynamics inside the sub-time-steps are smooth and the classical ODE solves (notably RK4) work well.

-Currently there are (parenthesis: Name used inside the code):
+Currently neuron models are (parenthesis: Name used inside the code):

   * Leaky Integrate-and-Fire models with exponential decay conductance (LIF-G).
   * Leaky Integrate-and-Fire models with "alpha function" conductance (LIF-GH).
   * Hodgkin Huxley neuron model with exponential decay conductance (HH-G).
   * Hodgkin Huxley neuron model with "alpha function" conductance (HH-GH).
   * Hodgkin Huxley neuron model with continous (but mostly around spike) synaptic interaction (HH-GH-cont-syn).

-Optional:
+  * Jump current neuron model (IF-jump).
+  * Hawkes model (Hawkes-GH).

+Optional modification to the neuron models:

-  * Add an alternating current to these models.
+  * Add an alternating current to these models.(--current-sine-amp, --current-sine-freq)
-  * Add an constant current to these models.
+  * Add an constant current to these models.(--extI)
   * Add synaptic delay.
-(The delay must larger than dt)
+The delay must larger than dt.(--synaptic-delay or --synaptic-net-delay)
-  * For HH type neuron, option to use the peak as spike time.
+  * For HH type neuron, possible to use the peak or falling-threshold-passing as the spike time. (e.g. HH-PT-GH, HH-PT-G)
+  * Note: some combinations of neuron model and modification are not yet implemented.

-See `doc/neuron_models.pdf` for model details.
+See `doc/neuron_models.pdf` for model details of neuron models.

+Features:

-You can provide external input events in a file or just let the program generate (Poisson input) for you.
-Input events can be excititory or inhibitory, and the strength can be specified at each timing.
+  * You can provide external input events in a file or just let the program generate (Poisson input) for you.
+  * Input events can be excititory or/and inhibitory, and the strength can be specified at each timing.
+Each line of the input event file is "i f\_i" where the "f\_i" is the strength of that event, negative means it is inhibitory.
+  * Network specification (--net) supports adjacency matrix in either full form or sparse form (each line is "i j a\_{ij}"), and the final coupling strength is a\_{ij} times one of scee scie scei scii.

-Refer to `bin/gen_neu --help` for the command line option help (after compilation).
+Refer to `bin/gen_neu --help` for full command line option help (after compilation).

 ### Note: